-Football was also a big part of his life.
-After high school, he played four years with the Regina Rams.
-He was a multiyear all-star and was named Outstanding Lineman in the league in 1972.
+Football has always been a big part of his life.
+After high school, he played 4 years with the Regina Rams.
+He was a multi-year all-star and named outstanding lineman in the league in 1972.
 In 1973, he made the jump to the Saskatchewan Roughriders, playing until 1976.

-In 2005, he returned to the Riders as their first ever full-time President and CEO, retiring in March 2015.
-Mr. Hopson was also personally involved in securing and planning for the new Mosaic Stadium that opened in 2017.
+In 2005, he returned to the Riders as the first full-time president and CEO, retiring in March 2015.
+Mr. Hopson helped secure and plan the new Mosaic Stadium that opened in 2017.

 Mr. Hopson began his professional career as a teacher in Ceylon, Saskatchewan.
 He retired as the director of education for the Qu'Appelle Valley School Division in 2004.